No path, no gate. No invitation. Just a remaining. — Writing on presence, cognition and autism by Luu D. Pham

 Woven

-When I reflect on it now, I realize: I don’t know that any other work I’ve made—no poem, no prose piece—has ever matched the sense of totality I felt in that period.
+When I reflect on it now, I realize: I don’t know that any other work I’ve made — no poem, no prose piece — has ever matched the sense of totality I felt in that period.
 My creative self was fully embedded in relationship.
 They weren’t my canvas.
-My daughters—especially when they were small—weren’t “inspiring” my art.
-They were the form through which my artistic impulse found full, transmodal expression.
+My daughters — especially in that time — weren’t “inspiring” my art.
+They

 - Get link